ujagaga/office-api-server/Readme.md

 # Office Api Server
 Personal server for what ever I need.
-At the moment it just has a login and then starts a webcam video stream. i am using it to monitor my 3D printer.
+At the moment it has a login and then starts a webcam video stream.
+At the bottom of the home page you can controll two relays controlling 2 AC sockets.
+I am using this to monitor and power off my 3D printer and a scooter charger.

 ## Development environment setup